Visitor membership without borrowing rights (Day pass or 3/6 month pass)

 External membership is available for visitors wishing to access the University of Surrey Library on a reference-only basis.
 This membership is free of charge.

-A day pass, or renewable 3/6 month pass, is available from the Support Hub on Level 1 of the Library, on production of valid photo ID.
+A day pass, or renewable 3/6 month pass, is available from the Support Hub on Level 1 of the Library, on production of valid photo ID and the supply of a current email address.

 You can set up a guest account on the credit top-up machine to photocopy - please see the costs.
 Printing and scanning are not available without a Surrey IT account.
 You can connect to Wi-Fi via The Cloud network on your own device for general web access and computer use.